User Community Service Desk Downloads

 10 000

-Minimum number of modified records (all entities together) after delta detection to trigger parallel consolidation (only if nme.consolidation.parallel > 1).
+Minimum number of modified records (all entities together) after delta detection required to trigger parallel consolidation (used only if nme.consolidation.parallel is greater than 1).

 nme.commit.parallel